andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 At the same time, there are many positive achievements.
 Digital technologies can support our health and personal development, think of popular running apps and other digital health tools that actively promote physical and mental well-being.

 From a sustainability perspective, it is important to recognize that our interactions with digital products and solutions affect users in many ways.
 We need to ensure that these interactions promote well-being rather than encourage harmful patterns or habits.
 Tools such as nudging can be used to guide user behavior in positive directions.
-However, we must also be aware of unethical design techniques, known as dark patterns, that manipulate users into behaviors that may not be in their best interest.
+However, we must also be aware of unethical design techniques, known as deceptive patterns, that manipulate users into behaviors that may not be in their best interest.
 ## A more sustainable digital future
 Information technology, in itself, cannot be called sustainable.
 It has both dark sides - such as environmental impact and overdependence on social media - and bright sides, in the form of the many opportunities it creates.
 In fact, there is no such thing (yet) as fully sustainable IT or truly sustainable digital development.